By Iman Sadri

 In the dictionary a Renaissance Man is defined as : A present-day man who has acquired profound knowledge or proficiency in more than one field.
 With that definition, Dr. Kaveh Karandish by all means fits into that elucidation.
 Karandish is a Board Certified Internal Medicine Physician based in Scottsdale, Arizona and a Music Composer and multi-instrumentalist.
-He treats COPD by day and plays Chopin by night.
-He performs non-invasive medical cosmetic procedures during the week and performs on the piano in front of sold out auditoriums with the Makan Foundation concert series’ on the weekends.
+He treats Diabetes by day and plays Chopin by night.
+He performs medical cosmetic procedures during the week and performs on the piano in front of sold out auditoriums on the weekends.

 Kaveh was recently featured in a half-hour segment by Voice of America ahead of the release of his latest album, Silent Whispers.
 He is as humble as he is knowledgeable.
-Hailing from Shiraz, Iran, Dr. Karandish is in many ways a Renaissance Persian based on his roots – and comes from a Renissance family.
+And as a prolific of a pianist as he is a sought after physician.
+Hailing from Shiraz, Iran, Dr. Karandish is in many ways a Renaissance Persian based on his roots – and comes from a Renaissance family.
 His late father, Dr. Abdolali Karandish, was a well known ophthalmologist in Shiraz and pianist.
 His younger brother Mazy Karandish is a multi-instrumentalist and is getting his Ph.D.
 His sister Nazanin Karandish is a singer, poet and also getting her Ph.D.